Mount Keira Ring track

 - Please note

-- For your own safety, please don't enter the track if signage on the ground indicates that it's closed.
+- For your own safety, please stay on the track at all times.

 Circling Mount Keira in an engaging loop, the ring track is a terrific setting for a casual hike or an energetic run.
 Expect to encounter a lush parade of forests and terrain, from cool sub-tropical bush to lofty red cedars and rocky outcrops.
 Catbirds call in the rainforest as you trace the old route of an early colonial road.